In this blog post, We will understand about 10 drawbacks of PMP.

 In today’s world, A project manager needs to be capable of using a broader range of methodologies to fit the nature of the project rather than Force-fitting all projects to a traditional plan-driven approach.

-So Is PMP Still a Good Foundation?
-Some elements of PMBOK and PMP are definitely useful as a foundation for any kind of project management.
+PMBOK and PMP elements are helpful as a foundation for any kind of project management.

 However, the depth of study and knowledge required for PMP certification tends to “brainwash” people into thinking that PMP/PMBOK is the only way to do project management and that is not the case.

 Someone who only wants a foundation of knowledge in traditional plan-driven project management principles probably doesn’t need that depth of knowledge.